Growing Pains or Lyme Disease?

 The Diagnostic Challenge

-In contrast, Lyme disease requires clinical suspicion and appropriate testing.
+Lyme disease requires clinical suspicion.

 Why This Distinction Matters

-Growing pains resolve on their own and require reassurance.
+Growing pains resolve on their own.

-Lyme disease requires treatment.
-Without antibiotics, inflammation may persist and lead to prolonged symptoms or joint damage.
+Without treatment, inflammation may persist and lead to prolonged symptoms.

 Early recognition changes outcomes.